 But this is about a more trivial thing, such as a car starter.
 I didn’t appreciate a working car starter until it began to intermittently not working.
 In fact, I did not even know that there is such a thing as a car starter up until a few weeks ago.

 Life with a faulty starter is exciting.
 You never know if the car is going to start or not.
 It’s like a Russian roulette every time you put the key into ignition.
 Will it or won’t it?
 Fun!
 (Not!)

 After some reflection and a few calls to my mechanic, I figured that the problem happens (intermittently) if the car was driving for 20+ minutes and got hot (like me driving it from work) and then it was stopped for 10-15 minutes (like me running an errand) and then the car got started again (like me finally trying to get home).
 Then it gets fun!

 Eventually I stopped running errands, which doesn’t sound that bad except that most of my after work errands usually include going to local grocery store and buying food.
 Because food is sort of kind of a little bit essential to, you know, being alive!

-This Bean and Pecan Salad is a staple in my little family for when I have no energy to cook.
-It comes together in a matter of minutes and requires almost no ingredients.
+This Easy Bean Salad with Pecans is a staple in my little family for when I have no energy to cook.
+It comes together in a matter of minutes and requires almost no ingredients and half of them you most likely already have in your pantry.
 It reminds me of an old Russian joke about what can a woman make out of nothing?
 Out of nothing a woman can make a hat, a drama and a salad.

 - 1 can red kidney beans (540 ml)